FrozedClubDevelopment/FrozedSumo/README.md

 Practice-Like Sumo Plugin

 ## Disclaimer
 This used to be a paid resource, but I barely updated it and I only sold 1 copy of it, since it wasn't profitable enough for me I decided to open source this.
 This was previously made for a server called Sumo.RIP, owned by Brou a few years ago.
+The code on this is as outdated as the old FrozedDisguise, that means old FrozedDisguise and FrozedSumo were originally written almost 3 years ago.

 ### Usage terms:
   * You cannot claim that this was all made from scratch by you.